GP2code/SORL1_ADPD/README.md

 This repository contains the code, data workflows, and results associated with the manuscript titled:
 **“Is SORL1 a common genetic target across neurodegenerative diseases?: A multi-ancestry biobank-scale assessment.”**

 In this study, we performed the largest global genetic analysis of the *SORL1* gene across Alzheimer’s disease (AD), related dementias (RD), and Parkinson’s disease (PD) using whole-genome sequencing (WGS) and imputed data from six large biobank-scale resources.
-We analyzed 67,749 cases and 111,969 controls from 11 genetically defined ancestries, evaluating rare protein-altering and splicing variants, performing burden and association tests, and characterizing haplotype structure and expression impact across diseases and populations.
+We analyzed 67,749 cases and 111,969 controls from 11 genetically defined ancestries, evaluating rare protein-altering and splicing variants, performing burden and association tests, and expression impact across diseases and populations.
 In addition, we conducted a family-based analysis of 398 informative families with at least one PD case and at least two members.

 Highlights of this work include:

 - Identification of 53 potentially disease-causing *SORL1* variants, including 41 novel variants
 - Replication of *SORL1* variants across AD, RD, and PD, highlighting pleiotropic effects
 - Discovery of ancestry-specific and cross-ancestry associations
-- Haplotype and eQTL analyses showing disease-specific architecture and regulatory implications
 - A family-based analysis identified a rare predicted-damaging variant in East Asians and two in European ancestries that show evidence of segregation in PD families